apostrophecms/apostrophe-documentation/tutorials/getting-started/setting-up-your-environment.md

 #### XCode Command Line Tools

 You will also need the Xcode Command Line Tools, which can be installed by going to Xcode -&gt; Preferences ... -&gt; Downloads.

-#### Using the Terminal

 This installs the XCode command line tools directly from Apple.
 You *do not* have to install the full XCode user interface.

 #### Install Homebrew

 [Homebrew](http://brew.sh/) is a convenient software manager that makes it easier to keep track of and update your software packages.

-You can install Homebrew by copying and pasting this one-line command to the terminal:
+Install Homebrew by copying and pasting this one-line command to the terminal:

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"